 What are the effects of having a 0.08 percent BAC?

 - Feelings become “blunted”

 - Reasoning becomes impaired

 - Difficulty with peripheral vision

 If it reaches the 0.10 to 0.19 percent, reflexes, reaction time and motor control could all become significantly impaired.
 This will create obvious difficulties for people who are behind the wheel.
-For this reason, if you have recently been involved in a car accident with a drunk driver, it is in your best interests to get the involvement of a lawyer you can trust.
+For this reason, if you have recently been involved in a car accident with a drunk driver, it is in your best interests to get the involvement of an Austin drunk driving accident attorney you can trust.
 Drivers who make the decision to drive while impaired deserve to be held liable for their actions – especially if they caused an injury to another.

 The Centers for Disease Control and Prevention (CDC) reported that in 2010, adults in the United States got behind the wheel while intoxicated about 112 million times.
 This, however, does not mean that 112 million people were arrested or caused car crashes every time.
 In fact, the CDC also reported that the average person arrested for a DUI had driven while under the influence about 80 times previously.
 This is a frightening statistic when one considers that over 1.41 million people were arrested in 2010 (FBI).